 Step 3.
 Once the tool collects your outreach prospects, it is important to go through the list and remove irrelevant or low-quality results.
 Pay attention to Domain Authority scores, domain age, and the number of pages indexed in Google.
 If the list is too big to edit manually, use the filtering options to set the parameters for what you believe is acceptable prospect quality.

-For blogger outreach, you can use NinjaOutreach to find top YouTube and Instagram influencers, or Followerwonk to find influencers on Twitter.
-BuzzSumo finds top influencer bloggers across Instagram, Twitter and the web.
-For the purposes of this article, I’ll be using Awario to find influencers across websites and my preferred social media platforms like Facebook and Twitter:
+For blogger outreach, you can use NinjaOutreach to find top YouTube and Instagram influencers, or Followerwonk to spot influencers on Twitter.
+BuzzSumo finds top influencer bloggers across Instagram, Twitter, and the web.
+In this guide, I’ll be using Awario to analyze influencers across websites and my preferred social media platforms like Facebook and Twitter:

 Step 1.
 Go to the Awario website and create a free account.
 Then start a new project by adding the brand name, keywords, and competitors.

 Step 2.
-Once the project is built, switch to the Influencers tab to see the accounts that mention your topics of interest most often — those are your prime social media prospects:
+Once the project is built, switch to the Influencers tab to see the accounts that mention your topics of interest most often — those are your prime social media targets: